SheepRock/LargeXlsxReader/README.md

 ## What is LargeXlsxReader

 LargeXlsxReader is a library to help read huge xlsx files without a great memory footprint.
 All xlsx file accesses are made through Stream.
+LargeXlsxReader uses Open XML SDK to work.

 ## Features and usage